 At the beginning of the 1800s, there wasn’t any need for distinction or confusion of what a cocktail was.
-It was simply a drink made with a liquor of any kind, sugar, water, and bitters or Bittered Sling.
+It was a drink made with a liquor of any kind, sugar, water, and bitters or Bittered Sling.

-As time passed, new flavor modifiers (syrups, cordials) became available to the bartenders.
+As time passed, new flavour modifiers (syrups, cordials) became available to the bartenders.
 They used them to experiment and create new recipes based on the original cocktail definition.
 A new category appeared on the menus to differentiate these new drinks.
 “The Fancy Cocktails.”

 The main difference was how they were served (in a fancy glass and garnished with lemon) and sometimes mixed with cordials, absinthe, or port wine.